Celebrating Mental Health Month: Top 10 Ways To Strengthen Your Mental Health

 8. Tap Into Your Creativity

-Creativity isn’t limited to visual art.
+Creativity isn't necessarily limited to visual art.
 Your next creative project could be writing a poem, making up a song, or choreographing a one-of-a-kind dance.

 9. Focus On Your Self-Esteem